 In our example, we started with two input patterns which already can be distinguished by the net.
 The only improvement was that during training the system finds a better representation of the two groups of input vectors.
 The more interesting situation, however, is to start with two given sets of input patterns and to find a net which by itself separates these two groups.
 As will be shown in the following, this is possible even for the more general case, where the winner-take-all net consists of more than two neuroids.
 The input patterns can then be divided into a correspondingly greater number of types of patterns.
 The net thus has the property of combining vectors into groups which are characterized by the excitation of different neuroids of the output layer.
 This is also known as vector quantization.

-If we have n neuroids in the input layer and k neuroids in the output layer, the application of Hebb's rule ($\Delta w{ij} = \varepsilon x_i y_j$; i = 1...n, j = 1 ...k) means that the weight vector of the winner becomes similar to the input vector x.
-The learning rule only works for the winner, since only here the output value y_j is 1, whereas for the other neuroids it is always 0.
+If we have n neuroids in the input layer and k neuroids in the output layer, the application of Hebb's rule ($\Delta w{ij} = \epsilon x_i y_j$; i = 1...n, j = 1 ... k) means that the weight vector of the winner becomes similar to the input vector \mathbf{x} .
+The learning rule only works for the winner, since only here the output value \mathbf{y}i is 1, whereas for the other neuroids it is always 0.
 The value of ε (learning rate) may decrease during the course of learning.
 The disadvantage, that with Hebb's rule weights can grow without limit, can be counteracted if the weight vectors are normalized after each learning step.
 (Normalization usually means that all components of the vector are multipled by a common factor such that the vector length is 1).
 More important, the normalization avoids one weight vector becoming so large that it wins for every input vector so that other output neuroids have no chance to learn.
-Assume for example, that the weights of the neuroid A in Figure 12.9a had twice their values, then the output of A and B was 136 and 38, respectively, to input i_1 and 76 and 58 to input i_2 .
+Assume for example, that the weights of the neuroid A in Figure 12.9a had twice their values, then the output of A and B was 136 and 38, respectively, to input i1 and 76 and 58 to input i2.
 So in each case unit A will win and unit B will never have the chance to learn.
 On the other hand, the disadvantage of normalization is that the effective dimension of the input vector is n - 1, and that the input space is limited.
-For example, if the net contains two input neuroids, not the complete two-dimensional space is only one-dimensional and is of limited extension.
-For three-dimensional input vectors the effective range is the two-dimensional surface of the unit sphere.
+For example, if the net contains two input neuroids, not the complete two-dimensional space is used as input but only those vectors which point on the unit circle.
+Thus, the effective input space is only one-dimensional and is of limited extension.
+For three-dimensional input vectors the effective range is the twodimensional surface of the unit sphere.